The Negative Impact of Gossip in the Workplace

 - Change the subject: If you find yourself in a conversation that is heading in a negative direction, tactfully change the subject.
 Start talking about the ballgame or movie you watched the night before or ask about everyone’s plans for the weekend.
 If you can’t move the topic to another track, politely excuse yourself and tell everyone you need to get back to work.

-- Say something positive: You can deflect negative gossip by making a positive statement about the person being attacked.
+- Say something positive: You can deflect negative gossip by making a positive statement about the attacked person.
 For example, mention a time when the person did a favor for another team member or took up some of the slack when the department was shorthanded.